sklppr/releasenotes/README.md

 - `sprint` (default) – Issues are grouped by sprint and sort descending (newest sprint first).
 - `build` – Issues are grouped by build number and sort descending (newest build first).

+### Changing the file name

+You can change the name of the release notes file by providing a variable called `bamboo_Release_Notes_File`.
+The default file name is `releasenotes.md`.